TKomericki/Rhetos-wiki/Migrating-from-DeployPackages-to-Rhetos-CLI.md

          <RhetosDeploy>false</RhetosDeploy>
        </PropertyGroup>
      ```
-4. Copy appSettings and system configuration from old Web.config file.
+5. Copy appSettings and system configuration from old Web.config file.
    Review differences between new and old Web.config.

-## Apply the required changes in your existing code
+## Apply the required changes to your existing code

 ### NuGet packages must contain DLLs in "lib" instead of "Plugins"